mcabej/backend-task/README.md

 - [x] A short description on how best the API could be documented

 ## Extra Data Models
 Really depends on the business requirements what extra data models could be helpful.
 If this will be your typical admin type web app, then I could see modelling the User, Roles and Permissions be helpful in identifying who can access what.
-Expanding on the car domain, we could extract Make and Model - each has a correlating foreign keys.
+Expanding on the car domain, we could extract Make and Model.
 So for example:

 **Make**
 - id